road2paradise/MSA-Devops/README.md

 [Link](https://kenny-devops-2020-07.azurewebsites.net/ ) to the deployed webapp.

-I have created my pipeline to only execute upon approval by the `resource owner` if and when the stage in pipeline can consume the resource..
+I have created my pipeline(s) to only execute upon approval by the `resource owner`.

 ## Build Pipeline